1achy/ESPHOME-esp32-2432s028r-LCD/README.md

-# ESPHOME esp32-2432s028r start to project of https://github.com/niahane/meteo-thermostat
+# ESPHOME esp32-2432s028r

+This start to project of https://github.com/niahane/meteo-thermostat

 This is the program I wrote with esphome for my esp32-2432s028r very cheap board with esp32 + lcd ILI9341 2.8"